 Phnom Penh Guide

-However, now that the weather has turned rather hot, temperatures in the mid-30s, many may simply want to relax and for this, please visit our Entertainment page: https://fuzzykensblog.com/phnom-penh-entertainment/
+However, now that the weather has turned rather hot, with temperatures in the mid-30s, many may simply want to relax and for this, please visit our Entertainment page: https://fuzzykensblog.com/phnom-penh-entertainment/

 Furthermore, those interested in the Cambodian Football League, please visit the following link for results, standings and fixtures: https://cpl-cambodia.com/posts